 - Current CV

-- Letter of Interest - Specifically address your interest in the NTAC Workshop Leader program as well as a reflection on your teaching experiences.
+- Letter of Interest - Your letter should address both your interest in the NTAC Workshop Leader program AND your experiences as a TA at Northwestern.

-- Evidence of Teaching Effectiveness - This could include but is not limited to: sample handouts, assignments, or syllabi; CTECs; letters from students; a letter of support from a professor who has observed your teaching.
+- Teaching Evidence - Evidence of teaching can include but is not limited to: CTECs; sample syllabi, assignments, or lesson plans; formal observation reports of your teaching; a letter of support from a professor who has observed your teaching; letters from students; a teaching portfolio.

 2013 Workshop Leaders